Notes from Below

-Notes from Below is a UK-based digital magazine, founded in 2018, that publishes "workers' inquiries" and contemporary class analyses.
+Notes from Below is a UK-based digital and print magazine, founded in 2018, that publishes "workers' inquiries" and contemporary class analyses that uses class composition theory.
 The editors, including Jamie Woodcock and Callum Cant, have modeled their work after the Italian journal Quaderni Rossi and early surveys about working conditions conducted by Karl Marx.
-Through the inquiries it publishes, the magazine promotes class consciousness and workerism.
+Through the inquiries it publishes, the magazine promotes class composition and workerism.
 The inquiries featured in the magazine have included workers at call centers, Amazon delivery centers, universities, tech companies, and pubs and its coverage has focused on small, militant unions like the Independent Workers' Union of Great Britain.